Geography of India

 India is situated north of the equator between 8°4' north (the mainland) to 37°6' north latitude and 68°7' east to 97°25' east longitude.
 It is the seventh-largest country in the world, with a total area of 3287263 km2.
 India measures 3214 km from north to south and 2933 km from east to west.
 It has a land frontier of 15200 km and a coastline of 7516.6 km.

 On the south, India projects into and is bounded by the Indian Ocean—in particular, by the Arabian Sea on the west, the Lakshadweep Sea to the southwest, the Bay of Bengal on the east, and the Indian Ocean proper to the south.
 The Palk Strait and Gulf of Mannar separate India from Sri Lanka to its immediate southeast, and the Maldives are some 125 km to the south of India's Lakshadweep Islands across the Eight Degree Channel.
 India's Andaman and Nicobar Islands, some 1200 km southeast of the mainland, share maritime borders with Myanmar, Thailand and Indonesia.
 The southernmost tip of the Indian mainland (8°4′38″N, 77°31′56″E) is just south of Kanyakumari, while the southernmost point in India is Indira Point on Great Nicobar Island.
 The northernmost point which is under Indian administration is Indira Col, Siachen Glacier.
 India's territorial waters extend into the sea to a distance of 12 nmi from the coast baseline.
 India has the 18th largest Exclusive Economic Zone of 2305143 km2.

 The northern frontiers of India are defined largely by the Himalayan mountain range, where the country borders China, Bhutan, and Nepal.
 Its western border with Pakistan lies in the Karakoram and Western Himalayan ranges, Punjab Plains, the Thar Desert and the Rann of Kutch salt marshes.
-In the far northeast, the Chin Hills and Kachin Hills, deeply forested mountainous regions, separate India from Burma.
+In the far northeast, the Chin Hills and Kachin Hills, deeply forested mountainous regions, separate India from Myanmar.
 On the east, its border with Bangladesh is largely defined by the Khasi Hills and Mizo Hills, and the watershed region of the Indo-Gangetic Plain.

 The Ganges is the longest river originating in India.
 The Ganges–Brahmaputra system occupies most of northern, central, and eastern India, while the Deccan Plateau occupies most of southern India.
 Kangchenjunga, in the Indian state of Sikkim, is the highest point in India at 8586 m and the world's third highest peak.
 The climate across India ranges from equatorial in the far south, to alpine and tundra in the upper regions of the Himalayas.
 Geologically, India lies on the Indian Plate, the northern part of the Indo-Australian Plate.